apache/airflow/docs/apache-airflow/core-concepts/dags.rst

 We generally recommend you use the Graph view, as it will also show you the state of all the :ref:`Task Instances <concepts:task-instances>` within any DAG Run you select.

-Of course, as you develop out your DAGs they are going to get increasingly complex, so we provide a few ways to modify these DAG views to make them easier to understand.
+Of course, as you develop out your Dags they are going to get increasingly complex, so we provide a few ways to modify these DAG views to make them easier to understand.

 .. _concepts:taskgroups: